RockefellerArchiveCenter/bits_and_bytes/_posts/2012-11-19-from-digital-dark-ages-to-digital-renaissance-role-of-long-term-storage-in-digital-collections-webinar-notes.md

 date: 2012-11-19T19:41:31+00:00
 author: Laura Montgomery
 layout: post
-permalink: /?p=326
+redirect_from: /?p=326
 categories:
   - Digital Preservation
 tags:
   - digital preservation
   - webinar
+excerpt_separator: <!--more-->
 ---
-## Role of Long Term Storage in Digital Collections: From Digital Dark Ages to Digital Renaissance**
+## Role of Long Term Storage in Digital Collections: From Digital Dark Ages to Digital Renaissance

 ### Store - How should digital content be stored for the long term?